Skip to main content

 When mother Enid takes daughters Del and Viv to a local obeah woman for some Caribbean soul-healing, secrets are spilled.

-The play was written by playwright Winsome Pinnock in 1987 and staged at the National Theatre in 1994.
+Written by playwright Winsome Pinnock in 1987, the play was staged at the National Theatre in 1994.

 For Key Stages 4 and 5.